Koromix/rygel/README.md

 | *tytools*  | Independent tools to manage, flash and communicate with Teensy microcontrollers  | Felix      | **Good** | Unlicense |
 | *web*      | Reusable utility functions and HTML/CSS/JS widgets                               | Felix      | **Good** | MIT       |

-You can also visit the [attic](src/attic/) for a few more single-file tools.
+You can also visit the [attic](src/attic/) for a few more small tools.

 # How to build